 Briones Regional Park's three group camping areas--Wee-Ta-Chi, Maud Whalen, and Homestead Valley-may be reserved by calling 1-888-EBPARKS or (1-888-327-2757), press option 2 or by writing to EBRPD Reservations, 2950 Peralta Oaks Court, P.O.
 Box 5381, Oakland, CA 94605-0381.
 Reservations must be made at least 5 days in advance.

 Information on Group Camping can be found on our Group Camping page.

 The Briones Archers archery range is accessible off the Crescent Ridge Trail from Briones' west-side Bear Creek Road entrance.
 Website: BrionesArchery.org

 Briones Regional Park offers a number of first-come, first-served picnic sites with tables and barbecue stands at the Bear Creek Staging Area and the Alhambra Creek Staging Area.
-The park also has two larger, reservable group picnic areas at the Bear Creek Staging Area: Oak Grove, which can accommodate 50 people, and Newt Hollow, which holds 150.
-Alhambra Creek Staging Area has a new, 50-person reservable picnic site, Crow, which is fully accessible.
-For information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+The park also has reservable group picnic areas, view our Briones Picnic Areas webpage for information.
+For additional information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.

 Cows and calves are in the Tabletop, Spengler, Blue Oak, Buckeye, Sunrise, and Lafayette Ridge trail areas.
 Yearling cattle are in Deer Creek, Pereirra , Valley, and Briones Crest trail areas.
 Please call the park if you have trail or grazing animal concerns or comments: 1-888-327-2757, option 3, ext.
 4508.